Is a Low FODMAP Diet a Dairy or Lactose-Free Diet?

 1. Include some dairy products if you can

 Small portions of certain dairy products, such as hard cheeses and cream cheese, contain minimal amounts of lactose and can be tolerated even by people with lactose intolerance.
-If you include lactose-free milk, yogurt, or kefir in your diet, you are less likely to be deficient in calcium.
+In addition, if you include lactose-free milk, yogurt, or kefir in your diet, it’s going to be really easy to meet your calcium needs.
 If you don’t, no worries: it is feasible to get enough calcium in your diet even without eating dairy.
 There are many other foods that are high in calcium.

-Beans and lentils contain good amounts of calcium.
-While on the elimination diet, you can only safely eat small portions of canned chickpeas and lentils.
-Soy beans and soymilk are high in FODMAP but edamame and firm tofu (drained) are excellent low FODMAP sources of calcium.
-If you have completed the re-challenge phase and know you tolerate them, you can experiment with other beans such as black, kidney and others and different kinds of lentils.
+On the other hand, soybeans and soymilk are high in FODMAP but edamame and firm, calcium-set tofu (drained) are excellent low-FODMAP sources of calcium.
+Look for varieties made with calcium sulfate.
+A 1/2 cup of tofu can provide as much calcium as a cup of milk (or more in some varieties).
+Later on, after you have completed the reintroduction phase and know you tolerate them, you can experiment with other beans such as black, pinto, and other beans, as well as different kinds of lentils.

 Well, you don’t really need to go fishing yourself.
 But if you are a pescatarian, you can enjoy canned fish with bones, especially salmon and sardines.
+A 3.75-ounce can of sardines gives you as much calcium as a glass of milk.
 The bones are small and soft and are edible, so throw them on a salad for an easy lunch.